IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 ---

 ### Silicone Oil - 1000cst
 This locally-produced oil is for lubing the springs of your switches.
-Some prefer brushing it on directly, however, others also find it perfect for bag lubing.
+Some prefer brushing it on directly, however, it is also perfect for bag lubing.
+Use a generous amount to make sure the spring is coated completely.

 <div class="gallery" data-columns="3">